Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Transfer Learning under Distribution Shift

-where $h_1, h_2$ are oracle transferring levels revealing the magnitude of parameter and residual shifts respectively.
-One level $h_1$ controls the parameter similarity, while the other level $h_2$ regulates the expectation of source $\tau$-th density $\mathbb{E}[ f^{(k)}_i ]$ compared to the target $\mathbb{E}[ f^{(0)}_i ]$, facilitating the exclusion of heterogeneous source studies.
-Both requirements in the new transferable set \eqref{oracle trans set} are actually elucidated in the earlier text.
+where $h_1$ and $h_2$ are oracle transferability levels characterizing the magnitude of parameter and residual shift, respectively.
+For each source study, the term $\| \bdelta^{(k)} \|_1$ reflects parameter similarity, while the term $n_k \mathbb{E}[f^{(k)}_i]$ captures the information quality around the objective quantile.
+The multiplicative form of $n_k \mathbb{E}[f^{(k)}_i]$ is motivated by the structure $\sum_{k \in {0} \cup \bc_h} n_k \mathbb{E}[f_i^{(k)}]$ appearing in Theorem \ref{thm:convergence} in the next subsection.
 To guarantee the improvement of transfer learning, we only leverage the information from source studies included in this set $\bc_h$.
-Strictly speaking, both transferring levels should be related to the sample size, since the impact caused by source studies differs with varying sample sizes under the same degree of shift.
-However, the impact from sample sizes is too hard to derive, where each level's optimal choice depends on all target and source studies' characteristics, as shown in the theoretical analysis later.
-Thus for simplicity, we set two universal oracle levels in \eqref{oracle trans set} with implicitly assuming balanced sample sizes.
+It is important to note that, unlike $h_1$, which is expected to converge to zero as in the previous literature \citep{li2022transfer, tian2022transfer}, $h_2$ depends on the sample sizes of the target and source studies, thus is not necessary to converge to zero or diverges to infinity.